daniel-vera-g/project-guidelines/docs/code-quality/CI.md

 ## CI workflow

 1. Push the code to Github
-2. Use Docker or Vagrant to build an image for the test environment and ship it fast
+2. Use Docker to build an image for the test environment and ship it fast
 3. Use Travis to trigger, build and run the test upon code updates

 ## Sources